 - It is illegal to ask any questions about a disability on the application.
 Admissions is designed to be an equal access process in which the law indicates that students must be "otherwise qualified" in order to be admitted to the college.

-- Yes, with appropriate documentation this may be done on a case-by-case basis after discussion with the DSS Director.
+- Yes, with appropriate documentation this may be done on a case-by-case basis after discussion with Accessibility Support.
 Course substitutions (e.g. culturally-based courses for foreign language classes) are allowed if the language is not deemed an essential function of the program.

-- Upon receiving the student diagnostic evaluation, DSS will review the need for accommodations and support services based on the individual's documentation and disability-based needs.
-DSS will meet with the student and determine appropriate accommodations in accordance with Section 504 of the 1973 Rehabilitation Act, the 1990 Americans with Disabilities Act and college policy.
+- Upon receiving the student diagnostic evaluation, Acccessibility Support will review the need for accommodations and support services based on the individual's documentation and disability-based needs.
+Accessibility Support will meet with the student and determine appropriate accommodations in accordance with Section 504 of the 1973 Rehabilitation Act, the 1990 Americans with Disabilities Act and college policy.

-- All information regarding students registered with the office and their documentation is kept in a locked file in the DSS office.
+- All information regarding students registered with the office and their documentation is kept in a locked file in The GRIFF Center for Academic Engagement.
 Information can be released with the student's permission (signature) on a need-to-know basis.
 The information will never become part of a student's permanent academic record.

-- Once a student has been accepted to Canisius College, they should contact DSS.
+- Once a student has been accepted to Canisius College, they should contact Accessibility Support.
 All students who wish to receive services must self-identify and provide documentation in order to receive accommodation for exams, housing, etc.